Chat with us, powered by LiveChat

 If an individual is convicted for the offence of Murder or Manslaughter, the offence will show up as a disclosable court outcome (DCO) on the results of their Nationally Coordinated Criminal History Check.

-A murder or manslaughter offence is amongst the most serious indictable crimes and will remain on an individual’s criminal history check result for life.
+A murder or manslaughter offence is amongst the most serious indictable crimes and will remain on an individual's Nationally Coordinated Criminal History Check result for life.

 Murder is one of Australia's most serious crimes, and not only in Tasmania.
 Murder is defined under Tasmanian law as the purposeful taking of another person's life, and it, along with treason, has a maximum punishment of life imprisonment.